 What is an App server?

-As discussed above, there are multiple advantages of using an app server and that list is not exhaustive.
 In this section, I will discuss the motivation for moving towards using an Application Server for RADAR-Questionnaire/ Active Remote Monitoring App (aRMT) instead of a standalone mobile application.

 Background on the local notifications

-At first we implemented the aRMT app using local notifications (that don’t need internet access) but there were severe complications with it.
-Because of the long term study and the amount of questionnaires to be scheduled, some vendors (like Samsung) put a limit of 500 on the number of notifications (in the AlarmManager) that can be scheduled from one app.
-So our notifications were being stopped after a period of time.
-This can be solved if the application is a native android application but there is no way when using Cordova plugins (except for diving deep into the plugin code and updating it ourselves which is not feasible and it may not be possible/not work as expected even then).
+Due to the long term study and the amount of notifications to be scheduled, some vendors (like Samsung) put a hard limit (500 for Samsung) on the number of notifications (in the AlarmManager that can be scheduled from one app.
+So notifications from our app were blocked by the OS after a period of time.
+This can be solved if the application is a native android application (see below) but there is no way when using Cordova plugins (without a low level re-working of the plugin code, and even then, it may not be possible or may not work as expected).

 Furthermore, Because of the variety of devices, hardware, vendors and custom softwares in the Android ecosystem, each of the device can behave differently even if the version of Android is same, especially when using a hybrid application instead of a natively built application.

-Most of the problems associated with the plugin on Android 8.x have already been heavily discussed on the official Github repo issues, some closed and some still open.
+Most of the problems associated with the plugin on Android 8.x have already been heavily discussed on the official Github repo issues, some of which are closed and some still open.
 Most of the early issues involved not getting notifications when the app was closed or running in the background, not receiving notifications when device was restarted or issues relating to new notification channels introduced in Android 8.0 Oreo.

-The early revisions of the aRMT app scheduled a lot of notifications and every time it was opened, it cancelled and rescheduled the notifications since the schedule could have changed.
+The early versions of the aRMT app scheduled a lot of notifications and every time it was opened, it cancelled and rescheduled the notifications since the schedule could have changed.
 In total we had more than 600 notifications scheduled at the start because of the long duration of the studies.
-Because of the magnitude of these, we decided to create a very basic application called notify test to test the working of the Cordova local notification plugin on different devices with different android versions in a much simpler and less complex way.
+Considering the magnitude of these, we decided to create a very basic application called notify test to test the working of the Cordova local notification plugin on different devices with different android versions in a much simpler and less complex way.
 The test app has options to schedule a notification right now, to schedule a single notification sometime in the future and to schedule n number of notifications with a specified interval.
 The last case is most useful to us since it is similar to what we need for the aRMT.